jrief/django-formset/docs/source/withholding-feedback.rst

 This default behavior is not always desired and can be configured to be less verbose.

-Here is a simple form used to show how to withhold various feedback messages nearby the offending fields.
+Here is a simple form used to show how to withhold various feedback messages nearby the rejected fields.
 This is done by adding the attribute ``withhold-feedback="..."`` with one or a combination of those values: ``messages``, ``errors``, ``warnings`` and/or ``success``.
 These four values can be combined to create the desired feedback.